tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 All of that lead to me standing outside Heroku's door on that early SF morning, wondering if I had made the right choice.
 Little did I know how much I would learn over the next decade.

 My first job was to work with Heroku's largest customers at the time.
 I helped them with things like superbowl ad landing pages, architecture advice, launch planning and support escalation.
 I also carried their concerns and desires for the platform to the team.
-I got to help with some really cool projects.
-Things like Zero Downtime Deploys, PHP support, and larger dynos.
+I got to help with some really cool projects, things like Zero Downtime Deploys, PHP support, and larger dynos.

 The job was customer facing.
 I would act as a Solutions Engineer, and help folks understand the platform and how to onboard.
 I would then take on those accounts for their entire lifecycle.
 We were the single thread for a customer.